 Orion's Belt: Alnitak - Alnilam - Mintaka

 "The RA lineage emanates from the Star system of Sirius.
-Due to the Sirian experience with the transformation from red sun to white star, they are the overseers of the coming shift in Solar rulership that will greatly affect our solar system.
+Due to the Sirian experience with the transformation from red sun to white star, they are the overseers of the coming shiftin Solar rulership that will greatly affect our solar system.

 The RA emanation is that of the receptive, the dream, the intuition, feelings and love.
 Although it may seem strange that RA contains qualities that are more lunar in nature, yet its symbol is the sun, all we can say, is that on this dimensional level the frequencies are reversed from what we experience on Earth.
 From RA originates the great starry dolphins and whales who send their brethren to Earth in order to aid in our enlightenment.
 Those of the RA lineage have often served as priests and mystics.
 RA is connected to Osiris."
 (Solara, The Star-borne, p.
 245.)

 3. The RA material also mentions a sixth dimensional group consciousness, called Ra or the Ra.
+They originially were a third density species that lived on Venus in the days that it was still inhabitable.